 In order to receive input on the plan, a draft version was sent out to each agency involved with the Resource Recovery System and the Boone County Landfill.
 Following that, three public meetings were held.
-Input at the meetings was supportive and did not result in any changes to the proposal.
-The DNR requires that the agencies involved with the Comprehensive Plan enact a Resolution of Support.
-Since the City of Ames administers the 28E agreement, that requirement can be met for all of the agencies by City Council enactment of the supporting resolution.
+Input at the meetings was supportive and did not result in any changes to the plan.
+The IDNR requires that the agencies involved with the Comprehensive Plan enact a Resolution of Support for the Plan.
+Since the City of Ames administers the 28E Agreement, that requirement can be met for all of the agencies by the Ames City Council's enactment of a supporting resolution.